kizitonwose/Calendar/README.md

 ## Features

-- [x] Single or range selection - The library provides the calendar logic which enables you to implement the view whichever way you like.
+- [x] [Single or range selection](#date-selection) - The library provides the calendar logic which enables you to implement the view whichever way you like.
 - [x] [Week or month mode](#week-view-and-month-view) - show 1 row of weekdays, or any number of rows from 1 to 6.
+- [x] [Disable desired dates](#disabling-dates) - Prevent selection of some dates by disabling them.
 - [x] Boundary dates - limit the calendar date range.
 - [x] Custom date view - make your day cells look however you want, with any functionality you want.
 - [x] Custom calendar view - make your calendar look however you want, with whatever functionality you want.
 - [x] Use any day as the first day of the week.
 - [x] Horizontal or vertical scrolling mode.
-- [x] Add headers/footers of any kind on each month.
+- [x] [Month headers and footers](#adding-month-headers-and-footers) - Add headers/footers of any kind on each month.
 - [x] Easily scroll to any date or month view using the date.
 - [x] Use all RecyclerView customisations(decorators etc) since CalendarView extends from RecyclerView.
 - [x] Design your calendar [however you want.](https://github.com/kizitonwose/CalendarView/issues/1) The library provides the logic, you provide the views.